-Depreciation allowance in excess of related depreciation HK\$'000 At 1 January 2014 666 Deferred tax charged to the statement of profit or loss and other comprehensive income during the year (Note 10) 424 At 31 December 2014 and 1 January 2015 1,090 Deferred tax charged to the statement of profit or loss and other comprehensive income during the year (Note 10) 252 At 31 December 2015 1,342
+Depreciation allowance in excess of related depreciation HK\$'000 At 1 January 2017 1,533 Deferred tax charged to the statement of profit or loss during the year (Note 10) 1,460 At 31 December 2017 and 1 January 2018 2,993 Deferred tax charged to the statement of profit or loss during the year (Note 10) 426 At 31 December 2018 3,419

-The Group has tax losses arising in Hong Kong of approximately HK\$124,249,000 (2014: HK\$125,235,000) that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
+The Group has tax losses arising in Hong Kong of approximately HK\$235,383,000 (2017: HK\$140,130,000), subject to agreement by the Inland Revenue Department, that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
 Deferred tax assets have not been recognised in respect of these losses as they have arisen in subsidiaries that have been loss-making for some time and it is not considered probable that taxable profits will be available against which the tax losses can be utilised.